 Track Record: The best providers (CMCs or law firms) publish anonymised case studies or statistics demonstrating their experience.
 Allegiant has claimed over £80 million across all claim types.

 Independent Reviews: Check Trustpilot, Which? or MoneySavingExpert forums.
 Beware of five-star packed reviews—look instead for detailed, balanced feedback.
 High-volume CMCs sometimes trade on aggressive marketing; top law firms usually have steadier, quality-based reputations.
-Allegiant has an excellent Trustpilot rating Our reviews are not manipulated.
+Allegiant has an great Trustpilot rating Our reviews are not manipulated.
 Be aware of providers that ask customers to write a 5* review based on a “great” phone call only(!).
 Look for results based reviews.

 See the Latest Car Finance News from our Insights blog